True Files (film)

 True Files (also known as Shanghai Lilly) is a 2002 film directed by John D. Lamond and starring Sam Bottoms, Lim Kay Tong, Leah Di Stasio, and Glory Annen.
-Set in 1936, its plot concerns an American woman whose husband is shot while he is in bed with a prostitute.

 The film was shot in 1997 in a backlot in Singapore.
 The film languished in legal limbo for a time after one of the financiers suffered a stroke but Lamond managed to sell it to 10 territories, mostly in Asia.

+Plot

+In Asia, 1936, an American woman's husband is shot while sleeping with a prostitute.